-- Gastric decontamination to treat a cat who has ingested poison, in addition, supportive care will be provided such as fluids, nutrition and where available, an antidote.
+- Gastric decontamination to treat a cat who has ingested poison, as well as supportive care which may include fluids, nutrition and where available, an antidote.

-- Changing your cat’s diet or avoiding foods which cause intolerances (such as milk).
+- Changing your cat’s diet or avoiding foods that cause intolerances (such as milk).

 - Surgery to remove gastrointestinal obstructions.

 - Hairballs may be treated with a change in diet or the addition of lubricants of fibre to the diet.
 Read here for more detailed instructions on how to treat hairballs at home.